Changing a swimmer/support boat or skipper.

 How do I know what size Solo Jacket to order?

-Solo swimmers only: Solo swimmers who successfully complete the crossing will receive an official 2016 Karma Resorts Rottnest Channel Swim solo jacket.
+Solo swimmers only: Solo swimmers who successfully complete the crossing will receive an official 2020 Rottnest Channel Swim solo jacket.
 At the time of registration, solo swimmers are to select the correct jacket size as per the measurements below.
 Solo Jackets form part of the official prize pack and as per the Terms and Condition of entry, solo swimmers who withdraw from the event, or are unsuccessful in the crossing will not be entitled to receive the solo jacket.

 Women’s Jacket Sizes: